Why Did New Art Movements Develop In The Years Following World War 1?

 Here are some of the firsts for that the First World War brought:

-• First major use of poison gas.
+- The first major use of poison gas.

-• First use of compulsory military service for British citizens
+- The first use of compulsory military service for British citizens

-• First time women served in the military.
-British women had a unit called W.A.A.C or Women’s Army Auxiliary Corps.
+- First-time women served in the military.
+British women had a unit called W.A.A.C, or Women’s Army Auxiliary Corps.

-• First widespread use of both fixed and mounted mechanical flamethrowers in battles.
+- The first widespread use of both fixed and mounted mechanical flamethrowers in battles.

-• Frist systematic use of camouflage units by the French Army.
+- First systematic use of camouflage units by the French Army.

 World War 1 – Devastation of Expressionism Art

-Before the First World War, Expressionism had two primary groups named Der Blaue Reiter (The Blue Rider) and Die Brucke (The Bridge).
+Before the First World War, Expressionism had two primary groups: Der Blaue Reiter (The Blue Rider) and Die Brucke (The Bridge).
 The Blue Rider was dissolved in 1913 as Vasily Kandinsky, a leading member of the Blue Rider Expressionism group, returned to Russia.
 The Brucke (The Bridge) also dissolved, but some members continued to paint with the same bold and emotionally charged Expressionism style.

-Ernest Ludwig Kirchner, a former bridge group member, suffered a nervous breakdown due to his war experiences; other Expressionism artists as George Grosz and Max Beckmann had some breakdowns.
+Ernest Ludwig Kirchner, a former bridge group member, suffered a nervous breakdown due to his war experiences; other Expressionism artists such as George Grosz and Max Beckmann had some breakdowns.
 August Macke and Franz Marc were killed in battle.

 In the art of Max Beckmann, who served as a medic during World War 1, you can see an apparent change in style between his pre-war and after-war paintings.
 Before the war, many of his paintings almost took on an Impressionist style; after the war, his paintings had firm contours and used many black colors.